Bootstrapping - Definition

 - Economics, Finance, & Analytics

 Bootstrapping refers to a situation whereby an entrepreneur starts a small business and develops it into a company using the capital at their disposal without relying on other external sources of finance.
 An individual is referred to as bootstrapping when he uses his personal finances or operating revenues generated from a new company to start and grow a company to a higher level.
 Besides, the term bootstrapping can also be used to describe the procedure used of calculating zero-coupon yield curve from the figures provided in the market.

 A Little More on What is Bootstrapping

-The company bootstrapping arises when the owner of the business with a little or no capital asset.
-This differs from the notion that, starting a company require the entrepreneur to determine sources and raise huge finance for business set up.
-Instead, bootstrapped entrepreneurs start their businesses based on personal savings, lean operations; cash runways sweat equity and quick inventory turnover to develop and become successful in the business.
+The company bootstrapping arises when the owner of the business with a little or no capital assets.
+Instead, bootstrapped entrepreneurs start their businesses with personal savings, lean operations, cash runways, sweat equity, and quick inventory turnover to develop and become successful in the business.
 For example, an entrepreneur or a business can use preorder services for its products and use the money received for the orders to acquire, build and deliver the products to the clients.

 Academic Research on Bootstrapping